ISRAEL AND HAMAS: The Facts

 The full Hamas Charter can be read here.
 Key excerpts can be read here.

-How has Israel responded to the attack by Hamas?
+How did Israel respond to the attack by Hamas?

-Israel has responded in the same way that the US did when it quickly retaliated against Japan after the attack on Pearl Harbour in 1941 or when the US deployed troops in the Middle East after the attack of September 11 2001.
-Israel has declared an intention to demolish Hamas and eliminate its ability to attack Israeli or Israeli citizens again.
-To achieve this, Israeli forces carried out air strikes before entering the Gaza strip, from the north, and have been systematically working their way south, routing Hamas operatives and destroying their military infrastructure.
+Israel responded in the same way that the US did when it quickly retaliated against Japan after the attack on Pearl Harbour in 1941 or when the US deployed troops in the Middle East after the attack of September 11 2001.
+Israel declared an intention to demolish Hamas and to eliminate its ability to attack Israeli or Israeli citizens again.
+To achieve this, Israeli forces carried out air strikes before entering the Gaza strip, from the north, and then spent over a year systematically working their way south, routing Hamas operatives and destroying their military infrastructure.

-It isn’t.
-Israel’s fight is with Hamas – not civilians.
+It didn’t.
+Israel’s fight was with Hamas – not civilians.
 In fact, Israel has been described as ‘the world’s most moral army’ by British Colonel, Richard Kemp, and goes above and beyond in its efforts to protect the lives of civilians.
-Typically, this includes giving Gaza civilians notice of its intention to target areas, dropping millions of leaflets (such as the one pictured), broadcasting radio messages, alerting Gazans through social media, sending texts and making tens of thousands of phone calls. and assisting those in need.
+In the case of the Gaza conflict, this included giving Gaza civilians notice of its intention to target areas, dropping millions of leaflets (such as the one pictured), broadcasting radio messages, alerting Gazans through social media, sending texts and making tens of thousands of phone calls. and assisting those in need.

-In this most recent conflict, the IDF has also been warning people to evacuate and move south, and helping them to do so, prior to moving into an area to eliminate terrorist targets and infrastructure.
-As such, civilian casualties are not the result of deliberate attacks by Israel but rather the result of people choosing not to heed these warnings, or being barred from doing so by Hamas, which has been blocking southern routes and prohibiting people from leaving the north and even shooting its own citizens.
-In other cases, civilians are remaining in defiance or because Hamas is assuring them that Israel will not attack.
+The IDF also warned people to evacuate and move south, and helped them to do so, prior to moving into areas where it intended to eliminate terrorist targets and infrastructure.
+As such, civilian casualties are not the result of deliberate attacks by Israel but rather the result of people choosing not to heed these warnings, or being barred from doing so by Hamas, which regularly blocked southern routes and prohibited people from leaving the north and even shooting its own citizens.
+In other cases, civilians remained in defiance or because Hamas assured them that Israel would not attack.

-It’s also important to note that not all civilians in Gaza are peace-loving innocents who are simply victims of Hamas brutality.
-Hamas soldiers routinely dress as civilians or members of the Press so as to blend in and so as to be counted as civilian deaths if they’re killed.
-In other cases, civilians act as active collaborators with Hamas – although recent footage also demonstrates that many of these people drop the pretence of collaboration once they’re out of the control of Hamas.
+It’s also important to note that not all civilians in Gaza are peace-loving innocents who were simply victims of Hamas brutality.
+Hamas soldiers routinely dressed as civilians or members of the Press so as to blend in and so as to be counted as civilian deaths if they were killed.
+In other cases, civilians acted as active collaborators with Hamas – although recent footage also demonstrates that many of these people dropped the pretence of collaboration once they’re out of the control of Hamas.

-But haven’t tens of thousands of Gazans already been killed?
+But weren’t tens of thousands of Gazans killed?

-We currently have no idea of how many casualties have resulted from the conflict.
-The Gaza Health Ministry, which provides almost all of the casualty numbers being quoted by the international media, is controlled by Hamas.
-It’s figures are entirely unverified and can be regarded as little more than propaganda.
+We still have no idea of the real number of casualties resulting from the conflict.
+The Gaza Health Ministry, which provided almost all of the casualty numbers being quoted by the international media, was controlled by Hamas.
+It’s figures were entirely unverified and can be regarded as little more than propaganda.
 Remember, the Gaza Health Ministry is the organisation which claimed that over 500 people had been killed by an Israeli airstrike on a Gaza hospital – a claim which subsequently turned out to be completely false.
 It’s assertions cannot be trusted.

-What about the claim that Israel is committing genocide?
+What about the claim that Israel committed genocide?

 The use of the term ‘genocide’ to describe Israels actions is useful only in as much as it quickly identifies the views of the person you’re reading or listening to as those of a heavily partisan extremist, because the description simply doesn’t bear close scrutiny.

-Putting aside the fact that the Palestinian population has increased by around 500% since the founding of Israel in 1948 – the goal of the current IDF operation is the destruction of the Hamas, not of Palestinians.
+Putting aside the fact that the Palestinian population has increased by around 500% since the founding of Israel in 1948 – the goal of the IDF operation was the destruction of the Hamas, not of Palestinians.

 ‘Genocide’ is defined, in international law, as the deliberate killing of a large number of people from a particular nation or ethnic group with the aim of destroying that nation or group.
 The two key conditions of that definition relate to scale and intent.
 In other words, Israel would have to be killing very large numbers of people ‘deliberately’.
 An example of this, from history, would be the Nazi attempt to exterminate the Jews in the 1930s and 1940s – an abomination which led to the death of 6 million Jews and which meets the ‘genocide’ definition of ‘scale and intent’.

-By comparison, although we’re seeing large numbers being thrown around in respect of the situation in Gaza, it’s important to note that all of the numbers of deaths being quoted by international media are coming from Hamas and Hamas controlled organisations such as the Gaza Health Ministry.
-There is no independent count or credible verification taking place outside Hamas itself and media organisations are generally accepting these numbers without any evidence.
-Given that this is the same Hamas which claimed that Israel had bombed a hospital and that over 500 people had been killed, this approach is unwise and we need to treat these numbers with extreme caution.
+By comparison, although we’re seeing large numbers being thrown around in respect of the situation in Gaza, it’s important to note that all of the numbers of deaths quoted by international media came from Hamas and Hamas controlled organisations such as the Gaza Health Ministry.
+There is no independent count or credible verification of these numbers and media organisations are generally accepting them without any evidence.
+This approach is unwise and we need to treat these numbers with extreme caution.

-As noted above, we also know that Hamas have been killing their own people – sometimes deliberately (where people are trying to flee, for example), and sometimes as the collateral damage of using them as human shields or as the victims of failed rocket launches (apparently as high as 1 in 5).
-Be aware that Hamas will be attributing all of these deaths to the IDF.
+As noted above, we also know that Hamas regularly killed their own people – sometimes deliberately (where people were trying to flee, for example), and sometimes as the collateral damage of using them as human shields or as the victims of failed rocket launches (apparently as high as 1 in 5).
+Be aware that Hamas attributed all of these deaths to the IDF.

-That said, it should be acknowledged that there have been a significant number of deaths of Gazan civilians, just as there were many deaths among German civilians during the bombing of German cities toward the end of WW2.
+That said, it should be acknowledged that. whatever the number, there were a significant number of deaths of Gazan civilians, just as there were many deaths among German civilians during the bombing of German cities toward the end of WW2.
 But numbers, alone, are not the measure by which the ‘right’ and ‘wrong’ of a conflict should be weighed.
 Overall, Nazi Germany suffered around 7 million losses (5M military, 2M civilians), whereas the UK and the US lost 400-480K each.
 Does this make Nazi Germany the victim?
 In the Russia-Ukraine conflict, Ukraine lost approximately 70,000 lives, while Russia reportedly lost more.
 Does this make Russia the victim?
 Obviously not.

 These casualties represent the ugly nature of warfare – not an intention to eliminate the Palestinians.
 Misusing the term ‘genocide’ for malicious political ends undermines the cause of human rights globally.

-What about the claims that war crimes have been committed?
+What about the claims that war crimes were committed?

 Those claims are true.

-Every time a Hamas combatant dresses in civilian clothing – that’s a war crime. (by some estimates, the majority of those who have been killed in the conflict are Hamas combatants, dressed as civilians).
+Every time a Hamas combatant dressed in civilian clothing – that was a war crime. (by some estimates, the majority of those who were killed in the conflict were Hamas combatants, dressed as civilians).

-Every time a Gaza Hospital is used as a terror base – that’s a war crime.
+Every time a Gaza Hospital was used as a terror base – that was a war crime.

-Every time Hamas uses civilians as human shields – that’s a war crime.
+Every time Hamas used civilians as human shields – that was a war crime.

 Every instance of foreign aid being stolen by Hamas – war crime.

-Every child who is radicalised and used to a military purpose – war crime.
+Every child which was radicalised and used to a military purpose – war crime.

-So the claims of war crimes are absolutely true – but it isn’t Israel committing them, it’s Hamas.
+So the claims of war crimes are absolutely true – but it wasn’t Israel committing them, it was Hamas.

-Ok – but why did Israel break the ceasefire?
+Ok – but why did Israel break the latest ceasefire?

 It didn’t.
-The ceasefire was broken by the resumption of rockets being fired into Israel, by Hamas.
+The ceasefire was broken by Hamas.

-And remember, Israel has repeatedly stated that the precondition for any ceasefire is the release of hostages – but Hamas has made it equally clear that it doesn’t want peace.
-While third party activists and Governments around the world continue to insist that Israel must agree to an ongoing ceasefire, Hamas is openly rejecting that it will cease hostilities – something which shouldn’t surprise us given Article 13 of the Hamas Charter which explicitly rejects ‘peace’ initiatives and says:
+Remember, Israel has repeatedly stated that the precondition for any ceasefire is the release of hostages – but Hamas has made it equally clear that it doesn’t want peace.
+While third party activists and Governments around the world continue to insist that Israel must agree to an ongoing ceasefire, But even in its defeated state, Hamas has openly rejected the cessation of hostilities – something which shouldn’t surprise us given Article 13 of the Hamas Charter which explicitly rejects ‘peace’ initiatives and says:

 “[Peace] initiatives, and so-called peaceful solutions and international conferences are in contradiction to the principles of the Islamic Resistance Movement.
 Those conferences are no more than a means to appoint the infidels as arbitrators in the lands of Islam.
 There is no solution for the Palestinian problem except by Jihad.”
 (Jihad means ‘Holy War’ in this context).

 As such, reasonable commentators agree that a prolonged ceasefire wouldn’t work and that Hamas would use it as a cynical opportunity to re-arm and rebuild their capacity to attack Israel.
-This would simply prolong the process of eliminating Hamas.
+This would simply prolong the process of eliminating what is left of Hamas.

-Hamas has also repeatedly said that, given the opportunity, it will repeat the attack of 7 October, multiple times.
+Hamas has also repeatedly said that, given the opportunity, it would repeat the attack of 7 October, multiple times.

 The demands for a ‘proportionate’ response where Israel ‘pulls its punches’ so as not to inflict too much damage are based on a (deliberate?) misunderstanding of international humanitarian law (IHL).
 The central feature of that law is to prevent unnecessary casualties and protect innocent civilians, and the principle of proportionality forbids attacks in which the expected incidental loss of civilian life, injury to civilians, or damage to civilian objects would be excessive in relation to the anticipated military advantage gained.

-But who should determine the boundaries of this?
-In the absence of a clear answer, the IDF has used independent lawyers to weigh each strike, and appeal to the Israeli Supreme Court for urgent review when the situation is unclear.
+But who should have determined the boundaries of this?
+In the absence of a clear answer, the IDF used independent lawyers to weigh each strike, and appealled to the Israeli Supreme Court for urgent review when the situation was unclear.

 The IHL legally permits the risk of collateral damage to achieve a just military objective.
 The greater the objective, the greater the extent of permitted risk of incidental damage or even, God forbid, death.
-Of course, this does not mean that Israel should not do everything it can to minimize casualties, which is why Israel takes important measures, including warning civilians to leave endangered areas before attacks, however this is made much more difficult by the fact that Hamas uses civilians as human shields and continues to hide munition stores in hospitals, schools and mosques.
+Of course, this does not mean that Israel should not have done everything it could to minimize casualties, which is why Israel took important measures, including warning civilians to leave endangered areas before attacks, however this was made much more difficult by the fact that Hamas used civilians as human shields and continued to hide munition stores in hospitals, schools and mosques.

 It’s also worth noting that there is only ever a clamour for a proportionate response when the world community is attacking Israel and academics, activists and politicians are silent on this matter in respect of other regional conflicts around the planet.

-Couldn’t this all be solved by simply recognising a Palestinian state?
+Couldn’t this all have been solved by simply recognising a Palestinian state?

 Despite this, Israel has come to the negotiating table many times in the past but its offers to work with the Palestinian leaders to establish a Palestinian state have all been rejected.
 For example, in 2000, Israel made a groundbreaking offer which included roughly 97 percent of the West Bank; all of Gaza, where Israel still had settlers; and a capital in East Jerusalem.
 Then Palestinian leader, Yasser Arafat, spurned the proposal and, instead, ignited a strategic onslaught of suicide bombings against Israel that became known as the Second Intifada.
 This lasted for four-and-a-half years and ended with the death of 1,000 Israelis and more than 3,000 Palestinians.